 System Tweaks

 Open “System Tweaks” and click “Enable.”
 We need to check some boxes.
-Both the “System Tweaks” and the “WordPress Tweaks” modules have several optimizations to improve your WordPress site’s security even further.
+The “System Tweaks” and the “WordPress Tweaks” modules have several optimizations to improve your WordPress site’s security even further.
 However, some of these options can conflict with your website; it depends on your website.
-Therefore, please check the full functionality after each activation by ticking the box, clicking on “Save Settings,” and reloading the page’s front end.
+Therefore, please check the full functionality after each activation by ticking the box, clicking “Save Settings,” and reloading the page’s front end.

 Directory browsing: Hackers can use searching directories to find out if there are files with known vulnerabilities on your WordPress site so that the attackers can use these files to gain access to your website.

-Browsing through directories can also be used to look into your files, copy pictures, find out your directory structure, and get other information about the website.
+Browsing through directories can also be used to look into your files, copy pictures, find your directory structure, and get other information about the website.
 For this reason, I highly recommend that you enable “disable directory browsing.”

 I use “FileZilla” to access the WordPress installation database via FTP on the hosting provider’s server.
 Alternatively, you can also do this via cPanel.